PhamMinhThuy/GDSR-with-passive-clustering/README.md

-# GDSR-with-passive-clustering
-Guidelines for the C++ implementation of GDSR routing protocol
+# Guidelines for the C++ implementation of GDSR routing protocol with passive clustering

 * DATE OF CURRENT VERSION (V1.0): Nov.
 2011
 * CONTENTS: C++ implementation of GDSR routing protocol with passive clustering